How to get a referee license in Canada

 Once that is completed they will be issued a Class 3 License, a pair of gloves, a ball marker, and a rule book.

 The cost has increased from $50 to $75 to include the rule book and ball marker and two forms of your license.
 This license is valid for any tournament in Canada or any I.B.S.F. event, world wide.

-The Referees Association For Canadian Cue Sports (R.A.C.C.S.) is the only officially sanctioned snooker referees association in Canada
+The Referees Association For Canadian Cue Sports (R.A.C.C.S.) is the only officially sanctioned snooker and billiards referees association in Canada